-There have been no work-related mishaps, injuries or fatalities in the past three years.
-In terms of employment and labour practices, occupational health and safety, and other applicable laws and regulations that significantly affect the Group, we were not aware of any violations during the year.
+Over the past three years, there have been no work-related accidents or fatalities.
+No violations have been identified this year regarding employment and labor practices, occupational health and safety, or other applicable laws and regulations that have a significant impact on the Group.